PierreSenellart/provsql/doc/source/user/studio.rst

 Mode-switching
 --------------

-The mode tabs in the top nav switch between Where and Circuit.
-A switch carries the current SQL forward via ``sessionStorage``; it auto-replays only when the user just ran the query, so unrun drafts and plain reloads never auto-execute (important for side-effecting statements like :sqlfunc:`add_provenance`).
+The mode tabs in the top nav switch between Where, Circuit, and Notebook.
+A switch carries the current SQL forward via ``sessionStorage`` (in Notebook mode, the selected cell's SQL); it auto-replays only when the user just ran the query, so unrun drafts and plain reloads never auto-execute (important for side-effecting statements like :sqlfunc:`add_provenance`).